-Why you are not an Artist
+Why You Are Not an Artist

+But what if you met them before they were famous?
 In much of their own lives, certainly for Van Gogh, or Kafka, they didn’t have fame.
 And in the case of many Artists, including Magritte and Bukowski, their work wasn’t widely accepted until late in their careers.
 We’d need some other criteria than success to identify them for what they are.

-And this isn’t solely because of our (lack of) talent – instead my point is to be an Artist requires a specific intent.
+To be an Artist requires a specific intent.
 An intent that nearly everyone with a full time job does not have while doing that job.
 You might be an artist in your spare time, but that’s something else entirely.

-While you might have grand aesthetics in your work, or amazing skills that seem magical to others, that is mere artistry.
+While you might have grand aesthetics in your work, or amazing skills that seem magical to others, that is artistry.
 How you employ those talents determines whether you are an Artist or not.
 And sure, you might be the best in your field of designing websites or selling cars, but that’s mastery.
-The big question is this: you mastery of skill is used in service of what?
+The big question is this: your mastery of skill is used in service of what?
 A corporation?
 Some stockholders?
 Customer satisfaction goals?
 These might be honorable pursuits, perhaps noble in some sense, but that’s not enough to call it art.

 Think of Guernica, The Seven Samurai, The Mona Lisa, or your favorite, most powerful work by your favorite Artist.
 What is it about their work that impacts you?
 It’s more than just talent.
 It’s something to do with the aims they used their talent for.
 We wouldn’t put a box of laundry detergent (except perhaps for Warhol),or a piece of business software, however wonderfully designed they might be, in the same class of creative effort.
 We all know there is a distinction, however fuzzy or personal, between one kind of thing and another.

-I think to call someone an Artist means they have some sense of a higher purpose beyond commerce.
+I think to call someone an Artist means they have a higher purpose beyond commerce.
 Not that they don’t profit from their work, or promote themselves, but that the work itself has spiritual, philosophical, emotional or experiential attributes as central goals.
 An artist’s work is about an idea, a feeling, or an exploration of a form, framed more by their own intuitions, than the checklists and protocols of bureaucracies and corporations.

-Simply put, there are three main points:
+In simple terms there are three points:

 1. An Artist is committed to their ideas in ways most people are not.
 An Artist will risk many things, wealth, convenience, popularity, fame or even friends and family to protect the integrity of their ideas.
 If you’re not risking anything, and mostly doing what you are told, you’re probably not an artist.